08 Nov Alzheimer’s Disease: Time to Take a Closer Look

 Prevention is the Best Option

-While very little is known about the causes and progression of Alzheimer’s disease, a number of factors have been shown through a variety of observational studies to aid in the prevention of Alzheimer’s disease.
+While very little is known about the causes and progression of Alzheimer’s disease, a number of factors have been shown through a variety of observational studies to aid in itsthe prevention.
 If you have a family history of Alzheimer’s, or simply if you are aging, you may consider including some of the following risk reducers in your lifestyle.

 This is probably the best-known measure for the prevention of Alzheimer’s disease.
 A very famous health study conducted on nuns showed that those who engaged regularly in intellectual pursuits were less likely to contract Alzheimer’s, particularly early Alzheimer’s.
 Later studies have shown that while intellectual stimulation doesn’t necessarily aid in the prevention of Alzheimer’s disease, it does, in fact, delay the onset and the progression of symptoms.

-Some simple intellectual pursuits you could engage in regularly are reading challenging books, doing crossword puzzles as well as playing mentally stimulating games like chess and Scrabble.
+Some simple intellectual pursuits you could engage in regularly are reading challenging books, doing crossword puzzles and playing mentally stimulating games like chess and Scrabble.

-More recent studies have shown that, in addition to mental activity, physical activity assists in the prevention of Alzheimer’s disease.
-Some suggest that this is due to the increased blood flow, heart, and lung capacity.
+More recent studies have shown that in addition to mental activity, physical activity assists in the prevention of Alzheimer’s disease.
+Some suggest that this is due to the increased blood flow, and heart and lung capacity.
 No matter the reason it works, it is worth giving this measure a try, since its health benefits extend far beyond the prevention of Alzheimer’s disease.